-As of February 2022, in-person international protection interviews recommenced following the easing of Covid-19 restrictions.160
+As of February 2022, in-person international protection interviews recommenced following the easing of Covid-19 restrictions.182

 As it stands, there is no recognised qualifications framework or established standards, set out in legislation or elsewhere, on the recruitment of interpreters by public bodies, including the IPO.
 Most interpreters are sourced from a private company that has a contract to provide access to interpreters, with such contracts typically valid for between 2 and 4 years.
-The result is that quality of interpreting, in the experience of Irish Refugee Council, varies significantly, with anecdotal reports of interpreters interpreting in the 3rd person, having a standard of English which is lower than that of the applicant, or having insufficient or inappropriate vocabulary to deal with particular claims - e.g., claims related to sexual orientation or gender identity or religious conversion claims.
+The result is that quality of interpreting, in the experience of Irish Refugee Council, varies significantly, with anecdotal reports of interpreters interpreting in the 3rd person, having a standard of English which is lower than that of the applicant, or having insufficient or inappropriate vocabulary to deal with particular claims - e.g., claims related to sexual orientation or gender identity or religious conversion claims.183

-Since 2016, the Irish Refugee Council has rolled out an interpreter training programme for French and Arabic interpreters that focuses on promoting best practice interpreting techniques, interpreting practice, terminology used in the asylum process, and ethics and a code of conduct.161 The training also provides interpreters with practical exposure through role-playing, involvement in Irish Refugee Council casework and an overview of the asylum process.
-In 2021,18 interpreters attended training on how to work remotely and on a revision of the code of conduct.
-The Irish Refugee Council interpreters' professional code of conduct was also updated to include remote Interpreting.162
+Since 2016, the Irish Refugee Council has rolled out an interpreter training programme for French and Arabic interpreters that focuses on promoting best practice interpreting techniques, interpreting practice, terminology used in the asylum process, and ethics and a code of conduct.184 The training also provides interpreters with practical exposure through role-playing, involvement in Irish Refugee Council casework and an overview of the asylum process.
+In 2023, nine persons underwent interpreter training remotely.
+Additionally, five persons attended training on how to effectively work with interpreters.185